robinmalik/microsoft-graph-docs/concepts/howto-customsecurityattributes.md

 doc_type: conceptualPageType
 ---

-# Configure custom security attributes using the Microsoft Graph API
+# Assign, remove, and filter custom security attributes using the Microsoft Graph API

 The [custom security attributes API](../resources/custom-security-attributes-overview.md) in Microsoft Graph allows an organization to define and assign business-specific attributes to users and service principal objects.
-These attributes are assigned through the customSecurityAttribute property and can be used to store sensitive information, categorize objects, or enforce fine-grained access control over specific Azure AD resources.
+These attributes are assigned through the **customSecurityAttributes** property and can be used to store sensitive information, categorize objects, or enforce fine-grained access control over specific Azure AD resources.

-The following article provides example requests for assigning different types of custom security attributes to users and service principals .
+The following article provides examples for assigning different types of custom security attributes to users and service principals.
 Custom security attributes can be assigned or updated only through a **PATCH** operation in an [Update user]() or [Update servicePrincipal]() request.

+>**NOTE**: The calling user must also be in the appropriate [Azure AD roles](../resources/howto-customsecurityattributes.md) to define, assign, unassign, or retrieve custom security attributes.

 ## Assign custom security attributes to users or service principals